-More and more movies come from the 4K Ultra UHD Blu-ray discs in the HDR format since 2016.
-Everything you need to know about the HDR format, UHD Drives, HDR Devices and the solution in DVDFab.What’s HDR?
+An increasing number of movies come from 4K Ultra HD Blu-ray discs in the HDR format since 2016.
+Everything you need to know about the HDR format, UHD Drive, HDR Devices and HDR playback solutions can be found in DVDFab via its advanced packed features which are fullt dedicated to deliver the ultmost user experience.What’s HDR?

 High Dynamic Range (HDR) is the next generation of color clarity and realism in images and videos.
 Ideal for media that require high contrast or mix light and shadows, HDR preserves the clarity better than Standard Dynamic Range (SDR) because it uses at least 10-bits for dynamic range.